-Tanah Lot is a simply designed, but dramatically located temple on the Tabanan coast.
+Tanah Lot is dramatically located on the Tabanan coast.
 Built on a promontory only accessible at low tide, this temple is one of the most important in Bali.
 It means “Sea Temple of the Earth”.
 This stunning religious complex and impressive architectural feat sits on a gigantic jagged rock that rises out of the ocean on Bali’s southern coast.
-While you’ll have to wait for low tide to reach the temple, many say it’s worth it, adding that snapping a photo of Tanah Lot Temple at sunset is a must.
 World Monuments Watch lists it as one of the 100 most endangered and historical sites in the world.

 Tanah Lot is also celebrated for the breathtaking sunsets.
 Here, when the sun slowly and gracefully sinks into the horizon, every pair of eyes in the area are bound to look at one specific spot in the sky.

 Nearby, there is another beautiful temple; Batu Bolong Temple, meaning “ hollowed rock”.
 The small shrine is built on a rocky promontory that is said dedicated to the protective sea spirits in that area.
 This site on the north of Tanah Lot has its own allure, it’s quite underrated if we may say.
 So be sure to walk up north and visit Batu Bolong Temple as well.